-Join David Powers for an in-depth discussion in this video Checking the MIME type and dimensions of a WebP image, part of Resizing and Watermarking Images with PHP.
+Join David Powers for an in-depth discussion in this video Checking the MIME type and dimensions of a WebP image, part of PHP: Resizing and Watermarking Images.

 - [Voiceover] The get image size function…supports a wide range of image formats.…Unfortunately, at the time of recording this video…it doesn't work with the webp image format.…I'll show you how to work around this limitation,…but first a quick word about webp.…Although it's spelled web p, it's normally pronounced webp…and as this page explains, webp is a modern image format…that provides superior lossless and lossey compression…for images on the web,…and the images are considerably smaller in size…than png or jpeg.…